ooawagaeri/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+1. Saving theme preferences

+    1. [Choose a theme](UserGuide.md#changing-the-theme-of-user-interface-theme) of GUI.
+Close the window.

+    1. Re-launch the app by double-clicking the jar file.<br>
+       Expected: The most recent theme is retained.

 1. _{ more test cases …​ }_